cseferlis/OMDSMod4/Homework 1b/Extract And Load/README.md

 ## Verification of Correctness and Completion

-Upon completion, your output should look like the following images:
+Upon completion, submit the following as proof of your work:

 1. **Screenshot of the data file extracted in the storage account**
    - <img src="../../images/hw1b/container.png" alt="Screenshot" width="400">